snonux/wireguardmeshgenerator/README.md

 # WireGuard Mesh Generator

 STILL WIP!
 The readme here are just notes for myself for a future blog post on f3s.
-Stau tuned!
+Stay tuned!

 ## Installation